Mansu Hill Grand Monument: History

-In April of 1972, Kim Jong-il erected the monument in honor of Kim Il-sung's 60th birthday.
-The monument feature the Great Leader alone overlooking Pyongyang.
+In April 1972, Kim Jong Il erected the monument in honor of Kim Il Sung's 60th birthday.
+The monument features the Great Leader alone overlooking Pyongyang.
 Five years later, the statue was covered in gold leaf.
-Soon thereafter, this gold plating was removed after a visit from Deng Xiaoping, who, after seeing the monument, expressed displeasure with how Chinese aid was being spent.
+Soon after, this gold plating was removed after a visit from Deng Xiaoping, who, after seeing the monument, expressed displeasure with how Chinese aid was being spent.

-Following Kim Jong-il's death in 2011, a similar statue of him was erected on the north side of Kim Il-sung.
-At the same time, Kim Il-sung's statue was altered to portray him at a later age and smiling.
-Kim Il-sung's original Mao suit was also replaced as Western-style suit.
-The statue of Kim Jong-il initially featured a long coat but it was promptly changed to his signature parka.
+Following Kim Jong Il's death in 2011, a similar statue of him was erected on the north side of Kim Il Sung.
+At the same time, Kim Il Sung's statue was altered to portray him at a later age and smiling.
+Kim Il Sung's original Mao suit was also replaced with a Western-style suit.
+The statue of Kim Jong Il initially featured a long coat but it was promptly changed to his signature parka.
 South Korean sources have estimated the cost of the additional statue at $10 million, with North Korean workers working overseas being ordered to donate $150 each towards the monument.

+Daily NK reported that satellite images showed construction activity (cranes and canopy) around the statues from late April until early June of 2024.
+According to Daily NK, construction activity included: cleaning, polishing, painting, plating, rust removal, upgrading the lightning rods, and upgrading the sound system which plays solemn music around the clock.
+They also reported that during the construction period, maintenance was also performed on a hydraulic elevator system in a tunnel under the statues.